Human rights in Sudan: Child soldiers

 According to Rory Mungoven, spokesman for the Coalition to Stop the Use of Child Soldiers, Sudan has one of the worst child soldier problems in the world.
-There are more than 17,000 child soldiers fighting for the governments' side or for rebel forces even after 25,000 former child soldiers had been demobilized from rebel groups in Southern Sudan in 2001.
-They carry AK-47s and M-16s on the front lines of combat, while serving as human mine detectors, participating in suicide missions, and acting as spies.
-Many are abducted or recruited by force, and often compelled to follow orders under the threat of death.
-Others join armed groups out of desperation or after being subjected to lies and brainwash.
-Many children are promised that they are going to attend school, which are actually military training facilities disguised as school.
-The facilities, despite being under the direction of the United Nations and international organizations, are where children were brainwashed to become ruthless killers.
-Improvements in technology have provided weapons which weigh less, cost less, and can be assembled, loaded, and fired by an illiterate child, adding additional appeal to child soldiers.

 Abusive treatment of prisoners

 Several hundred adults and children were imprisoned after members of the Justice and Equality Movement attacked Khartoum in May 2008, a disproportionate number from the Darfur region.
 Human Rights Watch criticised the Sudanese government for refusing to provide any information on their whereabouts.
 Evidence of widespread torture and abuse was found on released prisoners and was gathered in numerous interviews recorded by Human Rights Watch.

 In July 2020, flogging as a form of punishment was abolished.

 Persecution of human rights advocates

 In the period from 2003 to 2011, Mudawi Ibrahim Adam was repeatedly arrested for charges which were related to his human rights work with the group Sudan Social Development Organization.
 These arrests were protested by groups including Human Rights Watch, Front Line, and Amnesty International, the latter of whom named him a "prisoner of conscience."

 On 5 March 2009, the same day that President Omar al-Bashir was indicted by the ICC, the Sudanese government ordered the closure of SUDO, and its offices were taken over by state security forces.
 The New York Times reported that the letter closing the offices "came from the Humanitarian Affairs Commission, which is run by Ahmed Haroun, one of the people facing an arrest warrant from the International Criminal Court for mass slaughter in Darfur."
 The Sudanese government simultaneously expelled "the International Rescue Committee, Oxfam UK, CARE, Mercy Corps and the Dutch section of Doctors Without Borders.
 Mudawi and SUDO appealed their closure in court, winning the appeal in April 2010.
 However, according to a 2011 SUDO press release, the organization remains effectively closed: "in Sudan you can win a case but nothing changes.
 SUDO’s offices remained locked, its assets remained frozen, and the organization in Sudan was not allowed to resume operations."